 You may think that you don’t have enough ideas to increase the volume of blogs post created.
 Where will you find inspiration?
 There are specific tactics to take to expand your blog content ideas:

-- Ask your SMEs what topics are most on trend or what’s new or forthcoming
+- Activate your experts by asking them what topics are most on trend or what’s new or forthcoming

 - Tap into your sales team to find out what prospects and customers ask about most

 - Look into existing research in your field

 - See what your competitors are writing about